 Youth apprentices receive paid on-the-job training along with job-related education at TTC.
-The Charleston Metro Chamber of Commerce helps ensure funding to cover the costs of tuition, books and material for the apprenticeship-related college courses.
+Funding is provided to cover the costs of tuition, books and material for the apprenticeship-related college courses.

 Two-year apprenticeship opportunities are available in the following areas:

 - EMT (open only to rising and graduating seniors)